-- 9.66 It is important that the highways infrastructure serving the Airport provides reliable and time efficient access to the Airport and strategic investments continue to be made to enable this.
-There are several planned road investment schemes - - A1 Birtley to Coal House: Creation of 3 lanes in both directions, building on the recently completed investment from Coal House to the Metro Centre, this will improve journey times from the south; - A1 Scotswood to North Brunton: Linked to the above scheme, the provision of 3 lanes in both directions will improve access from the north and south of the A696 as well as linkage with the A19; - A19/A1058 Coast Road: Major junction improvement scheme, although distant from the Airport will improve the reliability of journeys from North and South Tyneside; - A19 Testos and Downhill Lane: Junction improvement work will provide more a more efficient connection for passengers travelling from Sunderland and Teesside; - A1 Leeming Bar to Barton: Widening of the motorway to provide 3 lanes will improve journey times for passengers on the periphery of our catchment; - A1 dualling in Northumberland: The additional lane to Ellingham in either direction and junction and overtaking improvements to the North of this.
-This will improve the speed and safety of passenger trips from Northumberland and Scotland; - A69 improvements: Improvements to provide a grade separated junction between the A68 and A69, which would improve access from the West and Scotland. - 8.
-Trans-Pennine Strategic Study: Government commitment to examine the case for full dualling of the A69.
+- 9.67 It is important that the highways infrastructure serving the Airport provides reliable and time efficient access to the Airport and strategic investments continue to be made to enable this.
+There are several planned road investment schemes - - A1 Birtley to Coal House: Creation of 3 lanes in both directions including the widening of Allerdene Bridge, building on the recently completed investment from Coal House to the Metro Centre, this will improve journey times from the south; - A1 Scotswood to North Brunton: Linked to the above scheme, the provision of 3 lanes in both directions will improve access from the north and south of the A696 as well as linkage with the A19; - A19/A1058 Coast Road: Major junction improvement scheme, although distant from the Airport will improve the reliability of journeys from North and South Tyneside; - A19 Testos and Downhill Lane: Junction improvement work will provide more a more efficient connection for passengers travelling from Sunderland and Teesside; - 5.
+A1 dualling in Northumberland: The additional lane to Ellingham in either direction and junction and overtaking improvements to the North of this.
+This will improve the speed and safety of passenger trips from Northumberland and Scotland; - A69 improvements: Improvements to provide grade separated junctions between the A68 and A69 at Corbridge and one to serve Hexham.
+This would improve access from the West and Scotland. - Trans-Pennine Strategic Study: Government commitment to examine the case for full dualling of the A66 and